merely-useful/py-rse/taylor-francis/taylor-francis-proposal-2020-07.md

 ## 1. Aims

-Software is now as essential to research as telescopes, test tubes, and reference libraries, which means that researchers need need to know how to build, check, use, and share programs.
+Software is now as essential to research as telescopes, test tubes, and reference libraries, which means that researchers now need to know how to build, check, use, and share programs.
 However, most introductions to programming focus on developing commercial applications, not on exploring problems whose answers aren't yet known.
 Our goal is show readers how to do that, both on their own and as part of a team.

 We believe every researcher should know how to write short programs that clean and analyze data in a reproducible way, and how to use version control to keep